Dice

 ★ This is one of those "old-timer" sayings that signals self-reliance - a bedrock Southern/Appalachian value.
 "Tub" here means a vessel with legs; "bottom" is the base it rests on.
 It’s a metaphor for self-support. ★

-Collected in African American and Appalachian folk speech since at least the 1800s.
-Appears in the Dictionary of American Regional English and WPA oral histories.
+Collected in Appalachian folk speech since at least the 1800s and noted in WPA oral histories.
 Strongly associated with the American South and still quoted by older generations.

 Less common among younger speakers today but instantly recognizable to older Southerners.
 Rare outside the South and Appalachia, which makes it a distinctive regional proverb.